wn9237/rest_spec/readme.md

 If you make any edits or additions to JSON structure, HTTP request/response sections, do run the [markdown scanner](https://github.com/OneDrive/markdown-scanner) tool to ensure accurancy.

-At the time of creation of these markdown templates, all the files have been checked use the same tool.
+At the time of creation of these markdown templates, all the files have been checked using the same tool.
 The known issues at this point are:

 * Many APIs return string/boolean values (scalars).
 Looks like the scaler return types are not supported in markdown scanner tool yet.
-Ignore errors that say `Unable to locate a definition for resource type: string` for the time being.
+Ignore errors that say `Unable to locate a definition for resource type: <type such as string or boolean>` for the time being.
 * Following resources don't have a URL path to reach them as per the EDMX/CSDL definitions: _directorylinkchange, entity, eventmessage, fileattachment, itemattachment, opentypeextension, outlookitem, referenceattachment_.
-APIs associated with these resources contains blank path until they are manually corrected by the owner team.
+APIs associated with these resources contains blank path (until they are manually corrected by the owner team).

 If you face any issues in running the tool, let us know.